 luminary answers questions about themselves, some bland, some quite intimate.
 What three things would you take with you to a desert island?
 When were you happiest?
 What keeps you awake at night?
 What do you do to relax?
 When did you last cry?
 It’s not meant to be revealing or taken too seriously; at most mildly interesting.
 Comics have a difficulty of course as witty answers are expected; artists have to be profound and down to earth at the same time, and politician’s answers are likely to be dull or safe, though wouldn’t this mean that current politicians are not chosen?

 One question that appears regularly is ‘who would you most like to have dinner with?’ or ‘who would you most like to invite to dinner?’
-Often this includes notable people from the past being asked to dinner, though they would have to be brought back from the dead to sit at your table.
+Often this includes notable people from the past being asked to dinner, though they would have to be brought back from the dead to sit at your table and sit comfortably on wood garden benches.
 And it is usually the case that the person must be well known.
 It wouldn’t be of much interest if the ‘interviewee’ said ‘my grandmother’, or ‘my wonderful hubby’, best friend, or the gardener ‘because he is so entertaining’.

 What never seems to be mentioned is the food that would be served, nor who would do the cooking or the washing up?
 Suppose a famous chef was doing the inviting.
 It wouldn’t do for the guests to expect some lavish or experimental dishes.
 The modest chef would want to play down their expertise, so french onion soup, followed by scrambled eggs and smoked salmon would be rustled up, to be washed down with elderflower presse or Belgian beer.